astoianchuk/cucumber-maven-allure-tests/README.md

 # tests
-Automated UI tests for https://www.olx.ua/ (Cucumber Java) Tests can be executing parallel using cucumber4 feature
+Automated UI tests (Cucumber Java)
+Tests can be executing parallel using cucumber4 feature

 ## Usage: